NUSTM/ACOS/README.md

 ![Alt text](img/stat.PNG?raw=true "stat")

-## Method
+## Methods
+We develop four baseline systems:
+- Double-Propagation-ACOS
+- JET-ACOS
+- TAS-BERT-ACOS
+- Extract-Classify-ACOS

+We provided the source code of Extract-Classify-ACOS.
+The source code of the other three methods will be provided soon.

-Overview of our Extract-Classify-ACOS method.
+The Overview of our Extract-Classify-ACOS method.
 The first step performs aspect-opinion co-extraction, and the second step predicts category-sentiment given the aspect-opinion pairs.

 <p align="center">
   <img src="img/method.jpg" width="50%"/>
 </p>
 <!-- ![Alt text:center](img/method.PNG?raw=true "method") -->

 ## Citation
 If you use the data and code in your research, please cite our paper as follows: